zijianKING/Fire_Safety/README.md

 # Fire_Safety
-Source code for the interface that displays hazard icons and strategies for the fire safety project of FASE MIE DORL-Undergrad
+Source code for the interface that displays hazard icons and strategies for the Fire Safety Project of FASE MIE DORL-Undergrad in University of Toronto